steemit/devportal/_quickstart/testnet.md

 position: 3
 ---

-Steem blockchain is written in C++ and in order to modify source code you need some understanding of the C++ programming language.
-Each Steem node runs instance of software and in order to test your changes you will need to know how to install dependencies which can be found in [Steem repo](https://github.com/steemit/steem/blob/master/doc/building.md).
-Which means some knowledge of System administion is also required.
-There are multiple advantages of running Testnet, you can test your scripts or applications on Testnet without extra spam on live network and it allows you much more flexibility to try new things.
-Testnet also helps you to work on new features and possibly submit new or improved pull requests to official Steem github repository.
+Steem blockchain software is written in C++ and in order to modify the source code you need some understanding of the C++ programming language.
+Each Steem node runs an instance of this software, so in order to test your changes, you will need to know how to install dependencies which can be found in the [Steem repo](https://github.com/steemit/steem/blob/master/doc/building.md).
+This also means that some knowledge of System administration is also required.
+There are multiple advantages of running a testnet, you can test your scripts or applications on a testnet without extra spam on the live network, which allows much more flexibility to try new things.
+Having access to a testnet also helps you to work on new features and possibly submit new or improved pull requests to official the Steem GitHub repository.

 ## Running Testnet

-By following official [building steps](https://github.com/steemit/steem/blob/master/doc/building.md#build_steem_testnetoffon) and enabling `BUILD_STEEM_TESTNET` flag during compilation, you should be able to run Steem Testnet locally on your device and join official testnet.
+By following official [build steps](https://github.com/steemit/steem/blob/master/doc/building.md#build_steem_testnetoffon) and enabling the `BUILD_STEEM_TESTNET` flag during compilation, you should be able to run the Steem Testnet locally on your workstation and join the official testnet.
 Docker can also be used to get started quickly.
-Compilation generates `steemd` executable which is main daemon for Steem network.
-Additional `cli_wallet` can also be compiled to test/connect to instance of `steemd` and request some data from network, but it is not necessary to run a node.
+Compilation generates the `steemd` executable which is the main daemon for the Steem network.
+Additional `cli_wallet` can also be compiled to test/connect to an instance of `steemd` and request some data from the network, but it is not necessary to run a node.

-Official testnet requires some minimum hardware requirements depending on type of compiling flags that was enabled.
-Because it is a mirror of live network and private keys are same for accounts until snapshot time of testnet.
+The official testnet requires a certain minimum set of hardware requirements, depending on the type of compile flags that have been enabled.
+Because it is a mirror of the live network, private keys are the same for accounts up to the point of the snapshot timestamp of the testnet.

-Joining/Running official testnet require around 10 GB for block log on SSD and 8 GB RAM.
-The CPU requirements are the same
+Joining/Running the official testnet requires around 10 GB for block log on an SSD and 8 GB RAM.
+The CPU requirements are the same.

-Testnet has following parameters by default (as of this writing):
+Testnet has the following parameters by default (as of this writing):

-* Initial supple (250 billion) - `STEEM_INIT_SUPPLY 250,000,000,000`
+* Initial supply (250 billion) - `STEEM_INIT_SUPPLY 250,000,000,000`
 * Max number of blocks to be produced - `TESTNET_BLOCK_LIMIT 3,000,000`
 * Address prefix, prefix on public addresses - `STEEM_ADDRESS_PREFIX "TST"`
 * Chain id name, used for chain id - `STEEM_CHAIN_ID_NAME "testnet"`